jeffkaufman/nomic/README.md

 review.
 If something looks hard to review, comment saying so instead of just silently putting off your review.

+When you have a PR ready for review, add the label 'reviewme' on it so people know it needs review.
+Otherwise it won't show up on the dashboard.

 ## Winning

 The winner is the first player where a master build (run in response